MuhammadFarag/hello-kotlin/README.md

     }
 ```

-I believe in Scala, you can't tie a custom getter or setter to the same val/var. you will have a different private val, which you might call `_age` and then use two methods to get and set that variable as needed, I believe something in the lines of `def age:Int` and `def age_=(age:Int)`.
-I might be a big fuzzy on this, didn't use it since forever.
+I believe in Scala you can't tie a custom getter or setter to the same val/var.
+You will have a different private val, which you might call `_age` and then use two methods to get and set that variable as needed, I believe something in the lines of `def age:Int` and `def age_=(age:Int)`.
+I might be a bit fuzzy on this, didn't use it since forever.

 ## Iterators